WordPress/gutenberg/packages/components/src/select-control/README.md

 Use a select control when:

--   You want users to select a single option from a list.
+-   You want users to select one or more options from a list.
 -   There is a strong default option.
 -   There is little available space.
 -   The contents of the hidden part of the menu are obvious from its label and the one selected item.
 For example, if you have an option menu labelled “Month:” with the item “January” selected, the user might reasonably infer that the menu contains the 12 months of the year without having to look.

-If you have a shorter list of options, or need all of the options visible to the user, consider using RadioControl instead.
+If you have a shorter list of options, consider using RadioControl instead.

 ![](https://wordpress.org/gutenberg/files/2018/12/select-do-multiple.png)

 **Do**
-Use selects when you have multiple options, and can only choose one.
+Use selects when you have multiple options.

 ![](https://wordpress.org/gutenberg/files/2018/12/select-dont-binary.png)